 Capellic is a consulting and technical services agency founded in 2002.
-From website implementation to social media strategy, Capellic helps nonprofits succeed and deliver on their missions online.
+From website implementation to symbolic giving catalogs, Capellic helps nonprofits succeed and deliver on their missions online.

-We are a growing team with extensive experience in Drupal, WordPress, Convio/Blackbaud/Sphere, smart phone development, marketing, design, communications, social media, and advocacy.
+We are a growing team with extensive experience in Drupal, WordPress, Blackbaud Luminate, responsive design, symbolic gift catalogs and online communications.

-Our current base of nonprofit clients includes ASPCA, UNICEF Canada, The Climate Reality Project, San Francisco Food Bank, Public Advocates, San Francisco Department of the Environment, and many more.
+Our current base of nonprofit clients includes ASPCA, UNICEF Canada, The Climate Reality Project, Operation Smile, San Francisco Department of the Environment, and many more.

 Who We Are